Arts, culture and music are intertwined throughout the history of Mississippi, the Magnolia State

 Those seeking to enjoy some outdoor aquatic fun can visit Geyser Falls Water Theme Park in Choctaw.
 This 23-acre family amusement center features 12 major waterslides, an enormous wave pool, a lazy river, and activity areas for children and teens adorned by waterfalls and crystal-clear swimming pools.
 Within the 23 acres is eight acres of white sandy beaches, palm trees, and glistening water.

-Nanih Waiya Mound and Village
+Nanih Waiya Mound and Village in Mississippi

 Another nearby attraction is the Nanih Waiya Mound and Village, an ancient earthwork mound located northeast of Philadelphia in Eastern Mississippi that is listed on the National Register of Historic Places.
 Nanih Waiya is a Choctaw Indian name meaning “leaning hill,” and the enormous mound measures 25 feet high, 218 feet long, 210 feet wide and may have been erected around 1,000 years ago.
 The site plays a central role in the Choctaw Tribe’s origin legends.
 In one version, for example, the mound gave birth to the tribe.